robertwenner/comics/doc/social.md

 Tweeting the comic means to tweet it in each of its languages.
-The text for the tweet will be made from the comic's title, description, and the hashtags and twitter meta data (i.e., hashtags).
+The text for the tweet will be made from the comic's title, description, and the hashtags and twitter metadata (i.e., hashtags).
 Twitter hashtags can be passed in the Comic's `hashtags -> language` and `twitter -> language` arrays, where `hashtags` will be used for other social media networks that use hashtags (like Mastodon) as well and `twitter` hashtags are only used for Twitter.